appwrite/console/CONTRIBUTING.md

 ### Presenting at Meetups

 Presenting at meetups and conferences about your Appwrite projects is another excellent way to get the word out about Appwrite.
 Your unique challenges and successes in building things with Appwrite can provide great speaking material.
-We’d love to review your talk abstract/CFP, so get in touch with us if you’d like some help!
+We'd love to review your talk abstract/CFP, so get in touch with us if you'd like some help!

 ### Sending Feedback & Reporting Bugs